flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

 <img src="doc/assembly_cybercube/Stack_seite_links.PNG" width="400"/> <img src="doc/assembly_cybercube/Stack_seite_rechts.PNG" width="400"/>

-As the last step, you connect the antenna with the approriate connector on the Lora-HAT.
+As the last step, you connect the antenna with the approriate connector on the LoRa-Hat.
 To connect the USB-Hat, hold the USB-Hat against the underside of the Raspberry Pi and put one side of the stack into the stack attachment.
 Then you attach the other side attachment to the stack and start by screwing in the 4 screws at the bottom.